Predatory pricing: Implementation conditions

-The economic theory of predatory pricing simply states that companies choose to make less profitable pricing in the short term, but it does not explicitly state that profits must be negative.
-In anti-monopoly law enforcement, how to determine what level of pricing is predatory pricing becomes a problem in operation.
-In the anti-monopoly law enforcement, a clear standard is: During the period of predatory prices, the predator's profit is negative, or the price is lower than the cost.
-But the question here is what kind of cost can be used as a reference.
+The economic theory of predatory pricing involves a company pricing its goods and services to generate less revenue in the short term, thus, eliminating competitors and increasing market power.
+The theory does not explicitly state that profits must be negative in order for this to be achieved.
+In anti-monopoly law enforcement, determining the level of pricing that constitutes predatory pricing can be difficult in operation.
+The generally acceptable standard is that during a period of predatory prices, the predator's profit will be negative where the price is lower than the initial cost.
+However, with this the question arises as to what kind of cost should be used as a reference.
 The use of a price that is lower than the cost may make certain predatory pricing practices not legally binding.

-According to the theory of industrial organization, some predatory pricing practices may not lose money in the short term.
-However, in this particular case, the company's ability to make low-cost profits can only indicate that the company is a high-efficiency company compared to its competitors.
-Non-entry of entrants does not necessarily reduce benefits, and entry of entrants does not necessarily improve welfare.
-Anti-monopoly law ignores this and does not result in major welfare losses.
-In summary, although below-cost pricing does not summarize all predatory pricing practices, the cost of law enforcement mistakes it brings along may be very small.
+According to the theory of industrial organization, some predatory pricing practices may not necessarily lead to negative short-term profits.
+However, in this particular case, the company's ability to make low-cost profits can indicate that the company is a highly efficient company compared to its competitors.
+This does not necessarily indicate that such instances will lead to reduced benefits in the long-term as non-entry of entrants does not necessarily reduce welfare, and entry of entrants does not necessarily improve it.
+Consequently, anti-monopoly law ignores this and does not result in major welfare losses.